-In general by the mid 1800s, most people knew that bathing was healthy.
+In general by the mid-1800s, most people knew that bathing was healthy.
 John Bell, M.D., wrote a whole book about bathing titled, Water, as a Preservative of Health, and a Remedy in Disease: A Treatise on Baths.
 It was published in 1859 and in it Bell claimed, “the watery regimen … [besides] cleansing, purifying, and invigorating the human frame … [is] a soother and comforter to the mind, and next to fresh and pure air, the best dispeller of the vapours and spasms of fitful hysteria and of gloomy hypochondriasis — the best cosmetic for beauty, the best cordial for care.”
-Thomas Harrison Yeoman, M.D., edited a compilation of remedies and cures titled The People’s Medical Journal and Family Physician.
-It was published in 1850, contained a section on bathing, and noted bathing “preserves health [and] … lights and invigorates the body.”
+Thomas Harrison Yeoman, M.D., edited a compilation of health remedies and cures titled The People’s Medical Journal and Family Physician.
+It was published in 1850, contained a section on bathing, and noted bathing preserved the health and invigorated the body.

 Hot baths were also beneficial.
-Yeoman noted that hot baths helped those who had a “retention of urine [as hot baths]…afford great relief, and will frequently excite the bladder to expel its contents.”
+Yeoman stated that they helped those who had a “retention of urine [as hot baths] … afford great relief, and will frequently excite the bladder to expel its contents.”
 Additionally, he commented that the effects of hot baths were “an acceleration of the pulse; a softening of the muscular structure; a sudden expansion of the liquids of the body; a loss of fluid by transpiration.”
 Bell agreed but he also stated that hot baths were helpful with illness and among these illness mentioned were croup, cholera infantum, gout, or rheumatism.
 If you are interested in learning more about baths for medicinal purposes in the eighteenth and nineteenth centuries, click here.

 Bloodletting and Leeches